Swiftaff/cheerio-mockups/README.md

 ## Make one or more copies of the page with your mockup changes using cheerio script

-2. Start development server `npm run auto_dev`
+1. Start development server `npm run auto_dev`
-3. open `original.html` in browser to check html server is running
+1. open `http://localhost:3000/original.html` in browser to check html server is running
-4. Edit the `src/mockups.js` file to determine the changes you want to make to one or more mockups.
+1. Edit the `src/mockups.js` file to define the changes you want to make for one or more mockups, and open those urls in a browser, e.g. `http://localhost:3000/mockup1.html`

-    Saving should hot reload the browser, except when you add new mockups, then you will need to restart the html server so it can find them first.

     ```js
+    module.exports = [
+        // first mockup definition will auto-create a `mockup1.html` page
+        // using the `original.html` as a template and applying your cheerio
+        // commands below to make any changes you want
+        // including any new snippets of html
         {
             name: "mockup1",
-        instructions: ($,get_template_as_html) => {
+            instructions: ($, $$) => {
                 // $ = 'cheerio.js' which is like jquery for static html

-            // get_template_as_html = a helper function that takes the string
-            // name of a file from your 'src' directory
-            // which should have a snippet of html, like a button etc
-            // e.g. get_template_as_html("my_template.html")

-            //your instructions go here
+                //your cheerio instructions go here
                 $(".jsl10n.localized-slogan").text("Hello there!!");

+                // $$ = a helper function which gets a snippet of html
+                // from a file from your 'src' directory,
+                // e.g. `<button>Test button</button>`
+                $("body").append($$("test_template.html"));

                 // return the cheerio object
                 return $;
             },
-    }
+        },
+        { ... },
+    ];
     ```

+1. Saving this or any files in the 'src' folder should hot reload the browser
+1. TODO auto-create index page to link mockups from

+## Use the resulting HTML mockups

+1. Manually take screengrabs of e.g. desktop and tablet sizes and send for review - TODO take automated screengrabs using playwright - TODO display thumbnails in automated index file - or in a PDF template
+1. Manually create a zip file from `html` folder, and send or upload these somewhere for review - TODO automate zip file creation